 Special needs or concerns should be addressed prior to enrollment to the SPS Director who assists students to the appropriate individual.
 Medical documentation will be requested.

 A community daycare list will be provided and the school will still be responsible for payment of daycare.
 Enrollment in an off-site location in such circumstances must be approved by the Single Parent Scholars (SPS) Program director.

 Children who are school-aged are eligible for before and after school care at the local YMCA or one of its satellite locations at no charge to the student.
 Students must inform the SPS director of their intent to enroll their child in this program.
 During the time that student parents are in class, childcare is paid through the childcare scholarship that is available to all participants of the SPS Program.

 The SPS Program recognizes and respects diversity in family systems and structures.
 Therefore, it is acceptable for a child to leave campus to visit family or friends, or in order to comply with a standing custody order while the student parent remains on campus.
-However, it is a condition of the SPS Program that the participants (i.e. mothers or fathers) have full custody of their child(ren).
+However, it is a condition of the SPS Program that the participants (i.e. mothers or fathers) have primary physical custody or primary custody of their child(ren).
 All questions regarding this matter, including extended absences of one’s child, must be discussed with the SPS director.

 Yes.
 Children who are part of the SPS program are included in their parent’s meal plan at no extra cost.